FCC will vote on 5G plan for faster local deployments and reduced fees

 - Cell review fees must reasonably approximate actual local costs, and the FCC will provide a fee schedule that is fair so localities don‘t need to struggle over what will cause pushback with courts and carriers.

 - The FCC says it will tailor review time shot clocks to account for size and scale of small cells.
 Local governments should conclude processes in 60 days for existing structures to get small cells, and 90 days for new poles.

-- The order will provide anti-flood protection to protect localities from being drowned by floods of documents that would impair their ability to perform timely reviews.
+However, the order will provide anti-flood protection to protect localities from being drowned by floods of documents that would impair their ability to perform timely reviews.

 - The order will preserve local governments’ aesthetic review considerations, particularly for historic districts — as long as the rules are reasonable, non-discriminatory, and made public in advance.